 "Step-Printing" Test • Wong Kar-Wai Image Smearing

-Several months ago I was asked to digitally simulate the Step-Printing effect made famous by Wong Kar-Wai in his early films such as Chungking Express, and Happy Together.
+Several months ago I was tasked with simulating a digital version of the Step-Printing effect made famous by Wong Kar-Wai in his early films such as Chungking Express, and Happy Together.
 A video compilation of this effect in his movies can be found HERE.

 The Director felt this effect would visually portray the character as a fish out-of-water; lonely in a crowded landscape.
 To help educate our creative decision process, I devised this test comparing several frame rates and shutter angles which directly influence the amount of smearing and strobing in the image sequence.